costateixeira/hl7-be-fhir-medication/input/pagecontent/example3.md

 ### Notes:
 * The dispense starts a new treatment and treatmentline???
-* So, if the prescription occurs, it is connected to the same prescription line.
+* So, if the prescription occurs, it is connected to the same prescription line throuhht the treatmentLine.
-* dispense can be linked to the posterior prescription
+* But what if the prescription is a different drug?
+*